-- The Canadian federal government has announced assistance programs for people impacted by COVID-19; for example, waiving the one-week waiting period for employment insurance and other income supports such as the Canada Emergency Response Benefit (CERB). - Please contact your employer to understand their health and wellness benefit programs, as well as how to access government assistance programs.
+- The Canadian federal government has announced assistance programs for people impacted by COVID-19; for example, waiving the one-week waiting period for employment insurance and other income supports. - Please contact your employer to understand their health and wellness benefit programs, as well as how to access government assistance programs.